-What are you holding onto from the past 12 months that is no longer serving you well?
+What are you holding onto from the past 12 months that are no longer serving you well?

-What in your life isn't work?
+What in your life doesn't work?
 What is causing you pain?
 What is making you angry?

-Letting go is important to create space for new experiences, shed the excess baggage.
+Letting go is vital to create space for new experiences, shed excess baggage.

 It is time to release the things that bother you...